cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 	app.registerUpgradeHandlers()
 ```

-Add the following to `simapp/app.go` starting on line 420 (to learn more about the upgrade handler, see the [Module Upgrade Guide](../building-modules/upgrade.html)):
+Add the following to `simapp/app.go` starting on line 420 (to learn more about the upgrade handler, see the [In-Place Store Migrations](../core/upgrade.html)):

 ```go
 func (app *SimApp) registerUpgradeHandlers() {